AT A GLANCE

 Hormones, pollution, weather, stress… So many factors can wreak havoc on our skin, even with the most perfect skin care routine.
 Just like other life responsibilities, our skin requires thoughtful maintenance.
 When your skin is feeling dull or on the verge of breaking out, you know it’s time to exfoliate.
 There are a number of ways to do this, but the most common treatments are enzymes and chemical peel.
-Both methods are non-invasive and exfoliate deeply to reveal brighter and younger-looking skin but the big question is - enzyme peel vs chemical peel - which is right for MY skin?
+Both methods are non-invasive and exfoliate deeply to reveal brighter and younger-looking skin but the big question is - enzyme peel vs chemical peel - which is right for your skin?

 CHEMICAL PEELS include alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 AHAs include Glycolic, Lactic, Malic, Tartaric, Mandelic and Azelaic.
 AHAs work by dissolving the inter-cellular lipids and proteins that hold dead skin cells to each other.
 The common BHA is Salicylic Acid.
 Salicylic is known for its lipid-soluble properties, making it a great option for oily and acne-prone skin.
 Glycolic acid in lower strengths tends to be the most popular at-home exfoliation treatment, which is significantly less concentrated than the pricey chemical peels that are offered at medical spas under the care of a licensed professional.

 ENZYMES are naturally derived active ingredients found in many fruits.
 Pomegranate, Pumpkin, Papaya, Pineapple and Figs are just some of the fastest acting to dissolve dead skin to reveal smoother, softer and healthier skin.
 They are known to break up dead skin cells on the surface of the skin.
 Enzymes are potent but are a non-abrasive exfoliant option for all skin types.
 Enzymes work optimally at body temperature - do NOT use it under steam!

 YOU MAY PREFER CHEMICAL PEEL IF…